balena-io/balena-cli/doc/cli.markdown

 This command still supports the *deprecated* format where the UUID and optionally device key are passed directly on the command line, but the recommended way is to pass either an --app or --device argument.
-The deprecated format will be remove in a future release.
+The deprecated format will be removed in a future release.

 In case that you want to configure an image for an application with mixed device types, you can pass the --device-type argument along with --app to specify the target device type.